linkret/Puerto-Rico-Bot/README.md

 The project is currently easy to build by just executing something like:

-> g++ main.cpp -o main.exe
+> g++ *.cpp -o main.exe

 This will change as soon as more .cpp files or dependencies are added.
 I'll make a CMake file when it becomes needed.
+My g++ build command is also included in `.vscode/tasks.json`.

 ## Running the project